DeekshithSN/cheatsheet/installtion_guide_ubuntu.md

  - cd nexus-3.22.0-02/
  - ./nexus start ( starts the nexus artifactory )
  - ./nexus status ( by this you check the status of nexus artifactory )
+ - To access this use http://ip_Address:8081 ( by deafault which will be running on 8081)

   ``` intial password will be present in /opt/sonatype-work/nexus3/admin.password ```